phpdocx 13 Tutorial

 phpdocx is very easy to install.
 Usually it is just enough to unzip the package somewhere in your server and it is (almost) ready to go.

-Obviously, as you could have guessed by its name, phpdocx requires PHP 5 to be installed in your server.
+phpdocx requires PHP 5.2 or newer (phpdocx is compatible with all PHP versions from PHP 5.2.11 to PHP 8.2) to be installed in your server.
 Moreover the following PHP modules should be activated:

-- Tidy (not strictly necessary but highly recommended)
+- Tidy (not strictly necessary but needed to transform HTML to DOCX)

-For your convenience we have included a PHP script in the package (directly located in the app root folder), check.php, that will check if any of the requirements are missing.
+For your convenience there's a PHP script included in the package (directly located in the app root folder), check.php, that will check if any of the requirements are missing.